adamcysec/adamcysec.github.io/_posts/design/2022-02-28-new-tool-tuesday-02.md

 `py sherlock.py username`

 - Sherlock will start enumerating websites and print the found websites to the screen
+-    You can view the full list of websites included in the scan within the [sites.md](https://github.com/sherlock-project/sherlock/blob/master/sites.md) file
 - A results txt output file will also be made in the current working directory

 To make this tool a little more efficient, i reccommend using the `--timeout` parameter to prevent waiting on those slow sites: